maikelbos0/VDT.Core.Blazor.XYChart/src/VDT.Core.Blazor.XYChart/README.md

 The canvas component is the place where all general chart dimensions and number format strings can be set.
 All dimension settings are in pixels.
 Number format strings can be standard or custom numeric format strings.

+- `AutoSizeWidthIsEnabled` toggles the automatic calculation of x-axis label height; if enabled `Width` will be ignored
 - `Width` is the total width of the chart, including axis labels and padding
 - `Height` is the total height of the chart, including axis labels and padding
 - `Padding` is the distance between the canvas edge and any chart elements
-- `AutoSizeXAxisLabelsIsEnabled` toggles the automatic calculation of x-axis label height
+- `AutoSizeXAxisLabelsIsEnabled` toggles the automatic calculation of x-axis label height; if enabled `XAxisLabelHeight` will be ignored
 - `XAxisLabelHeight` is the vertical room reserved for labels on the x-axis
-- `AutoSizeYAxisLabelsIsEnabled` toggles the automatic calculation of y-axis label width
+- `AutoSizeYAxisLabelsIsEnabled` toggles the automatic calculation of y-axis label width; if enabled `YAxisLabelWidth` will be ignored
 - `YAxisLabelWidth` is the horizontal room reserved for labels on the y-axis, including the multiplier if applicable
 - `YAxisLabelFormat` is the format string for the numeric labels on the y-axis
 - `YAxisMultiplierFormat` is the format string for the y-axis multiplier, if it's visible